adipandas/adipandas.github.io/_pages/about.md

 Hello World!! :smiley:
 ======
-I am pursuing PhD in [CDS Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html) specializing in Robotics at [University of Cincinnati](https://www.uc.edu/).
+I am Aditya Deshpande, a PhD Candidate at University of Cincinnati working on Robotics.
+I work in [CDS Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html) at [University of Cincinnati](https://www.uc.edu/).
 I am advised by [Dr. Manish Kumar](https://researchdirectory.uc.edu/p/kumarmu) and [Dr. Ali A. Minai](https://eecs.ceas.uc.edu/~aminai/).
 My research is focused on embodied intelligence in robots.
 I completed my Masters in Mechanical Engineering from University of Cincinnati in Summer 2017 and Bachelors in Mechanical Engineering from University of Pune in 2014.